Table of Contents

 - Nonlipogenic (in contrast to well differentiated spindle cell liposarcoma, which contains atypical fat / lipoblasts)

-- Considered by some to be the same as cellular atypical lipomatous tumor, although there is evidence even low grade dedifferentiation is associated with a poorer prognosis when compared to conventional atypical lipomatous tumor
+- Considered by some to be the same as cellular atypical lipomatous tumor, although there is evidence that even low grade dedifferentiation is associated with a poorer prognosis when compared with conventional atypical lipomatous tumor

 - Now a recognized WHO classification